Development of Writing in the Ancient World

 Ugarit letters

-Ugarites and the First Alphabet
+Ugarites and Their Early Alphabet

 According to the Guinness Book of Records, the earliest example of an alphabetic writing is a clay tablet with 32 cuneiform letters found in Ugarit, Syria and dated to 1450 B.C.
 The Ugarites condensed the Eblaite writing, with its hundreds of symbols, into a concise 30-letter alphabet that was the precursor of the Phoenician alphabet.